 “My daughter has been lucky enough to attend creative writing workshops in the past.
 This was her favorite by far.
-She was incredibly impressed by the teachers and the visiting artists - and most certainly by her fellow students.
-She also loved the thoughtful touches – like the personalized reading lists – or even the comments on her application,” wrote the parent of a former student.
+She was incredibly impressed by the teachers and the visiting artists - and most certainly by her fellow students,” wrote the parent of a former student.

 For Young Writers, Ages 12-14

 Unleash the budding writer in you.
 In each two-hour session, you’ll read across genres, from poems to stories and essays and discover what it’s like to read like a writer.
 Use what you’ve learned to tell your own story.
 Use a variety of prompts as inspiration for your own pieces.

 Register by visiting our site (no application necessary).